krukea/rsschool-cv/cv.md

 ## Experience
 - 7 years of coding in PHP
 - Backend and a bit of a Frontend development of an online store
-- 1C and delivery compamies integration, etc.
+- 1C and delivery companies integration, etc.

 ## Education
 - St. Petersburg Industrial and Economic College - Web programmer